Author: Rosemin Anderson

 4. Orchestrate the customer journey

 Customer journey orchestration can be a powerful way to minimise abandoned shopping carts, but that’s mainly because when you’re making proactive changes to the customer journey you’re showing you know your customer better than ever before.

 By using customer experience management software, you’ll be able to listen out for opportunities and pain points across every relevant touchpoint and connect that to customer segmentation data to produce no-nonsense, data-driven, actions by way of more personalised experiences.

-Getting personal with data
+Getting personal with customer data

 Has a customer signed up for your service but forgotten to verify their email?
-Send a personalised email to remind them.
+Send a personalized email to remind them.
 Has a customer bounced off of a purchase, and later left a bad review about the process on a third-party site?

 You’ll be the first to know about it.
 With that knowledge, not only can you make efforts to fix that point of friction, but you can send that user a personalised offer that incentivises them to return.